 Top Tips for the Gulliver’s Land Santa Sleepover

-- Consider arriving early and visiting the splash park.
+- Consider arriving early or staying late and visiting the splash park.

 - If you want to eat early try to check in fairly early as you’ll have more choice of dinner slots.

 - Some people may feel the cold more than us so you might want to take a few extra blankets.

 - The cabins have fridges so if you like fresh milk in your tea or coffee, take a pint with so you don’t have to use the UHT cartons.

 - It’s very cold on the rides so take plenty of layers to wear, even on a fairly mild day.

 - The mid week break is cheaper and less busy, while we preferred the dinner to the lunch, it was worth the trade off for the savings and lack of queues.